 “God sometimes allowed what was less than ideal because people’s hard hearts made the ideal unattainable (for example, Ex 13:17; 1 Sam 12:12–13).
 To be able to exercise some restraint over human injustice, Moses’ civil laws regulated some institutions rather than seeking to abolish them altogether: divorce, polygyny, the avengers of blood, and slavery (Keener 1992b:192–96)”

-Regardless of one spouse’s devotion to the other, it takes two willing and repentant parties to make a marriage work.
+Regardless of a spouse’s devotion to the other, it takes two willing and repentant parties to make a marriage work.
 If a woman is devoted to her marriage, but that husband is hard of heart and writes her a bill of divorce, that woman now needs some protection under the law from the injustice that was done by her husband.
 This is the concession Moses is making in Deut.
 24, but a certain school of Pharisees were using Deut.
-24 as a proof text to give them liberty to divorce their wives for minor reasons, even burning food.
-This is clearly against the heart of God.
+24 as a proof text to give them liberty to divorce their wives for minor reasons, apparently even burning food.
+Even a casual reading of the Old Testament shows that this view is clearly against the heart of God.
 This proof-texting practice occurs in more modern times; one example is those who use select Bible scriptures to justify forced slavery.
-Just because the Bible references an already existing practice, does not mean the Bible condones it.
+Just because the Bible references an already existing practice, does not mean the Bible condones it as God’s ideal scenario.
 Such is the Case with Deut 24.

 One more example to drive it home: “When” is also used to introduce Deu.
 17:14: